 In the final third the DLP-S will hold position within zone 14 – right outside of the penalty area, making himself available when the team pressure the opposing team back into the penalty box.
 See illustration here.

 If the ball is on the right flank he will mostly be available for a 90 degrees pass from the byline, as an alternative to a cross.

-With 0.80 shots on target and dribbles made per match it shows how he shall aid the team to create chances and unsettle the opposition out of their comfort zone by intelligent passes instead rather than penetrating runs and long shots.
+With under 1 shot on target per game and few dribbles made per match it shows how he shall aid the team to create chances and unsettle the opposition out of their comfort zone by intelligent passes rather than penetrating runs and long shots.

 The key attributes of the DLP-S in possession are:

 - excellent first touch is required to receive the ball under pressure

 - composure to make an intelligent decision under pressure